IAL 10: Solar System Formation

 We say the energy is THERMALIZED.

-Thermalized radioactive decay energy helps to drive the geology of the Earth as we'll discuss in Intro-Astro Lecture 11: The Earth.
+Thermalized radioactive decay energy helps to drive the geology of the Earth as we'll discuss in IAL 11: The Earth: Geothermal Heat Flows.

 Supernovae (giant explosions of massive stars) produce radioactive isotopes during the explosion phase and then spew them out into interstellar space where they can be incorporated in star formation regions.